Győző Martos

-Győző Martos (born 15 December 1949) is a Hungarian football player who participated in the 1978 and 1982 World Cup where Hungary was eliminated in the first round.
+Győző Martos (15 December 1949 – 3 September 2026) was a Hungarian footballer who played as a defender.
+He participated in the 1978 and 1982 World Cups, in which Hungary was eliminated in the first round on both occasions.

 Club career

-From 1971 to 1979, he started in his career in Ferencvárosi TC where he managed to reach the final of the European Cup Winners' Cup in the 1974/75 season where they were defeated by Dynamo Kiev (0–3).
+Martos started in his career in 1971 at Ferencváros, where he managed to reach the final of the Cup Winners' Cup in the 1974–75 season.
+They were defeated by 3–0 by Dynamo Kiev.

-After 1979, he moved to another Budapest side Volán FC where he played for 2 seasons before ending this playing career with Waterschei SV Thor in the Belgian First Division.
+In 1979, he moved to another Budapest side, Volán FC, where he played for two seasons before ending this playing career with Waterschei SV Thor in the Belgian First Division.

-World Cup
+International career

-He represented Hungary in 2 World Cup where he played in 6 matches.
+Martos represented Hungary in two World Cups, playing in six matches, during his six-year international career.

-In the 1978 World Cup, he played against Argentina (1–2), Italy (1–3) and France (1–3).
+Death

-In the 1982 World Cup, he played against El Salvador (10–1), Argentina (1–4) and Belgium (1–1).
+Martos died on 3 September 2026, at the age of 76.